| Article is © Bill Davidson

 a smash in London but also played for two years on Broadway and

+won a Tony.
 The original odd couple, 6-foot-2-inch Cook and

 5-foot-2-inch Moore became the founding father's of an entire new